Skip to main content

 hayatım (my life), ömrüm (also to mean “my life”—ömür is the total duration of time a person has on earth), canım (my dear), bir tanem / bitanem (my only one), sevgilim (my sweetheart), aşkım (my love), iki gözümün çiçeği (the flower of my two eyes).

-At Multilingual Connections, our global network of language and culture experts and innovative technology solutions will ensure that your message resonates with your audiences around the world.
-Contact us – we’d love to discuss your project goals!
+Our global network of language and culture experts and innovative technology solutions will ensure that your message resonates with your audiences around the world.
+What’s not to love?